 At the end of the last century, no one could take the power back from traditional advertising.
 The huge international brands of the world enjoyed all the fame, because they were the only ones who knew how to make it work for them.
+But with the arrival of digital advertising things has changed.

 Brands like Coca-Cola, Sony, Marlboro, Nike, or Volkswagen attracted the eyes of the whole world with their shockingly spectacular and irresistible commercials.